 As I headed towards my 50th birthday in 2008 a number of things in my life were beginning to converge.
-I was increasingly dissatisfied in my marriage.
+I was increasingly dissatisfied with my marriage.
 As the world around me began to celebrate being LGBT, I was in hiding.
 I felt that I was going through the motions: holidays with my wife’s family; birthdays with the same birthday cakes year after year.
-I felt increasingly lonely, isolated and compartmentalized.
-I played the role of husband, father, bread winner while an internal battle raged about my identity and sexual orientation.
+I felt increasingly lonely, isolated, and compartmentalized.
+I played the role of husband, father, breadwinner while an internal battle raged about my identity and sexual orientation.

-In September I have a surgical procedure planned to treat my BPH (Benign prostatic hyperplasia) or enlarged prostate.
+In September I have a planned surgical procedure to treat my BPH (Benign prostatic hyperplasia) or an enlarged prostate.
 But the thought of another procedure, (I had one last year to no effect), scares me.

 As I have begun to talk with my wife about moving towards divorce, after three years of separation, emotions that I thought I had moved past continue to resurface.
-There is the feeling bad for what I have done to her life.
-The feeling that I am insensitive to her emotions and the meaning of our 23 years of marriage.
+I feel bad for what I have done to my wife’s life.
+No matter what I do she makes me feel that I am insensitive to her emotions and the meaning of our 23 years of marriage.
 She chided me after a conversation about beginning mediation together that I had not said anything about the meaning of our marriage and our years together.
 The unsaid message was: how could I be so heartless and cold.
 This has its effect.
 It brings up pain that I thought I had moved past.

 This intersection of the painful start of my divorce with my wife, my impending BPH surgery, and the ongoing physical challenges I continue to experience with BPH, delayed orgasm, and lack of pleasure at the point of orgasm have gotten to me to think.
 How much are my physical issues tied to emotional issues that lurk below the surface?
 The answer is that I have no idea, but I think acupuncture is certainly worth a try before I have a surgical procedure in September.